microsoft/FluidFramework/experimental/dds/tree2/docs/schema2.md

 Workstream 1

 1. Add the 4 node type builders to SchemaBuilder.
-Use the existing schema features, but just limit which features each can use (like is already done for primative)
+Use the existing schema features, but just limit which features each can use (like is already done for primitive)
 2. Update all schema to use new API.
-3. Remove old API.
+3. Remove old schema builder API.
 4. Capture which kind of node schema the view schema are in the data and type produced by the schema builder.
-5. Update editiable tree (and schema aware APIs) to leverage node kinds.

 Workstream 2

-1. Replace existing ussages of global field keys with string constants.
+1. Replace existing usages of global field keys with string constants.
 2. Remove support for global fields
-3. Cleanup code now that it can assume only local fields (ex: extra objects to seperate local and global can be renamed or removed).
+3. Cleanup code now that it can assume only local fields (ex: extra objects to separate local and global can be renamed or removed).

 Workstream 3